-Rugby League World Cup: Australia edge out England to retain trophy
+Rugby League World Cup: Australia beat England 6-0 to retain trophy

 England were forced to soak up wave after wave of Australian attacks in the first half as the Kangaroos built relentless pressure, completing 23 of 25 sets before the break.

-Only a five-minute spell of indiscipline cost Wayne Bennett's side, a high tackle from Luke Gale starting a spell in which Australia enjoyed four straight sets.
+Only a five-minute spell of indiscipline cost Bennett's side, a high tackle from Luke Gale starting a spell in which Australia enjoyed four straight sets.

-Kallum Watkins fumbled a Cooper Cronk kick over his own line and Ryan Hall caught another as England were forced into back-to-back in-goal dropouts, before James Roby was pulled up for another penalty.
+Watkins fumbled a Cooper Cronk kick over his own line and Ryan Hall caught another as England were forced into back-to-back in-goal dropouts, before James Roby was pulled up for another penalty.

 From there, Australia made them pay.
-Aaron Woods drew in several tacklers but managed to get an offload away and the Kangaroos capitalised as back-rower Cordner hit the line at speed to crash over for the opener.
+Aaron Woods drew in several tacklers but managed to get an offload away and the Kangaroos capitalised as back-rower Cordner hit the line at speed to crash over.

-Michael Morgan thought he had added to Australia's lead after the interval after Josh Dugan caught Gale's cross-field kick beyond his own touchline and broke clear to set the field position, before Jordan McLean put Morgan over.
+Michael Morgan thought he had added to Australia's lead after the interval when Dugan caught Gale's cross-field kick beyond his own touchline and broke clear to set the field position, before Jordan McLean put Morgan over.

 But referee Gerard Sutton called it back for an obstruction by Cameron Smith, and from then on England looked the more likely to cross.

-Jermaine McGillvary was superb on England's right but the dangerous Huddersfield winger could not find the gaps to add to his seven tries in the tournament.
+Jermaine McGillvary was superb on England's right but the dangerous Huddersfield winger could not find the gaps to add to his seven tries in the tournament, while the Watkins ankle tap was arguably the game's most dramatic moment.

-The chance of the match for England fell to Watkins after the centre did superbly break the Australia line and looked to be in the clear, only to be felled by a last-ditch Dugan tap-tackle.

 England assistant coach Denis Betts said in the build-up to the game that "nobody ever remembers the losers" - but the man who captained the team in their last World Cup final defeat may change his mind after a mammoth effort.

-The bookmakers had the Kangaroos as overwhelming 1-7 favourites, but there was certainly not that margin between the teams as England produced a solid defensively display and Australia looked to be out on their feet come the final whistle.
+The bookmakers had the Kangaroos as 1-7 favourites, but there was certainly not that margin between the teams as England produced a solid defensive display and Australia looked to be out on their feet come the final whistle.

-Many did not expect England to reach this stage - pre-tournament the final was being billed as a fourth successive showdown between Australia and New Zealand.
+Many did not expect England to reach this stage - but, having reached the final, Bennett's team gave a great account of themselves.

-The Kiwis' shock quarter-final exit to Fiji came after they had already been beaten in the group stage by Tonga, with England knowing then that there would be no repeat of the semi-final heartbreak they suffered at the hands of New Zealand in 2013, when Shaun Johnson scored a sensational last-minute try to send his side through.

-England certainly faced a more bruising route to the final than their Australian hosts, who only conceded three tries all tournament, but there was no sign here that the narrow semi-final win over Tonga had taken anything out of Bennett's team.

 Gareth Widdop caused problems as he joined the line from full-back, as well as reading Australia's kicking game and positioning himself superbly in defence, while captain Sam Burgess, along with James Graham, led a ferocious forward pack in the absence of experienced skipper Sean O'Loughlin.